Lutuhyne

+History

 From mid-April 2014 pro-Russian separatists captured several towns in Luhansk Oblast, including Lutuhyne.
 On 27 July 2014, Ukrainian forces claimed their troops had entered the city, and would restore Ukrainian control, yet by autumn it was clear that Lutuhyne was under the control of the pro-Russian, self-declared Lugansk People's Republic, and would remain that way from autumn 2014 on.
-Following the 2022 annexation referendums in Russian-occupied Ukraine, Russia has claimed the settlement as their territory.
+After the start of Russia's full-scale invasion of Ukraine, the city became the scene of significant pro-Ukrainian partisan warfare.
+Following the highly disputed 2022 annexation referendums in Russian-occupied Ukraine, Russia has claimed the settlement as their territory.

 Demographics

-Native language as of the Ukrainian Census of 2001:
+Ethnic composition and native language as of the Ukrainian Census of 2001: